 - Nausea and vomiting

-Symptoms of opioid withdrawal typically begin to improve within 72 hours and significantly decrease within a week depending on their severity.
+Symptoms of an opioid withdrawal typically begin to improve within 72 hours and significantly decrease within a week depending on their severity.

 How to Deal With Opioid Withdrawal

 If you’ve stopped taking opioids and are experiencing withdrawal symptoms, get help immediately.
-You must discuss the common withdrawal signs with your doctor or medical professional to learn the best treatment options for you.
+You must discuss the common withdrawal symptoms with your doctor or medical professional to learn the best treatment options for you.

 Treatments of Opioid Withdrawal